sp9wpn/freq_cycler/readme.txt

 read from output.
 Ordinary files (like /sys/class/thermal/thermal_zone0/temp) are read directly.
 Number of channels is adjusted proportionally between defined LowTemp and HighTemp.
+During landing mode, number of channels is reduced by 33%.